 Population revisions, which reflected the results of Census 2000, were introduced with the release of data for January 2003 and were extended back to data beginning in January 2000.
-Since 2003, population controls also are updated in January to reflect new estimates of international migration in the postcensus period.
+Since 2003, population controls also are updated in January to reflect new estimates of net international migration in the postcensus period, updated vital statistics and other information, and any methodological changes in the population estimation process.